How to clean wooden garden furniture properly, without damaging it

 1. Clear the area

 Any objects or furniture near your workspace are just going to get in your way, so remove them from the area to ensure maximum cleaning potential.
-If your garden furniture is on your decking, it might be an idea to move them onto a grass area so you don't get any dirt or mess on your decking.
+If your garden furniture is on your decking, it might be an idea to move it onto a grass area so you don't get any dirt or mess on your decking.

 Lily says, "Start by clearing the area around the furniture to provide enough space for comfortable work.
 If there are any cushions or accessories on the furniture, remove them as well."